FIVE MOST SURPRISING FINDS

 Miller, Gullah Statesman, 1995; U.S. Congressional Records

-Smalls entered politics during Reconstruction — that brief, luminous window when Black Americans participated fully in democracy for the first, and arguably last, time.
+During Reconstruction—that brief, luminous window when Black Americans participated fully in democracy for the first and arguably last time—Smalls entered politics.
 His political accomplishments were staggering.

-In Congress, Smalls fought for the rights of the people he had risked his life to free.
-He advocated for public education, for the protection of Black voters against the growing tide of white supremacist violence, for the enforcement of the Fourteenth and Fifteenth Amendments that were being gutted in practice even as they remained on paper.
+In Congress Smalls fought for the rights of the people he had risked his life to free.
+Public education ranked among his priorities, as did shielding Black voters from the growing tide of white supremacist violence.
+He likewise pushed for enforcement of the Fourteenth and Fifteenth Amendments that were being gutted in practice even as they remained on paper.

 The Erasure

-And then he was erased.
-Not by violence, though violence surrounded him — during the Red Shirts campaign of 1876, white supremacist paramilitaries terrorized Black voters across South Carolina, and Smalls himself was the target of assassination attempts.
+He was erased next, though not by violence.
+Violence had surrounded him during the Red Shirts campaign of 1876, when white supremacist paramilitaries terrorized Black voters across South Carolina and made Smalls himself the target of assassination attempts.

 He was erased by the same slow process that erased Reconstruction itself — federal troops withdrew, Jim Crow laws were imposed, and Black voters were systematically disenfranchised by poll taxes, literacy tests, and grandfather clauses.
-By the time he left Congress in 1887, the window was closing.
-By the time he died in 1915, it had slammed shut.
+The window was already closing when he left Congress in 1887, and it had slammed shut by the time he died in 1915.

-But the deeper erasure was the one performed by the textbooks.
-Robert Smalls is not in most high school history textbooks.
-He is not in most college survey courses.
-He is not in the popular imagination.
+Yet textbooks performed the deeper erasure.
+Robert Smalls rarely appears in high school history textbooks or college survey courses, so he stays absent from the popular imagination.
 Ask a hundred Americans to name a hero of the Civil War era and you will hear Abraham Lincoln, Ulysses Grant, Robert E. Lee (who was not a hero but is remembered as one), Harriet Tubman, Frederick Douglass.
-You will not hear Robert Smalls.
+Robert Smalls will not be among the answers.

-A man who stole a Confederate warship, served in the Navy, served in Congress, purchased his master’s house, and established schools for freed people has been reduced to a footnote that most Americans have never read.
+A man reduced to a footnote most Americans have never read stole a Confederate warship, served in the Navy and Congress, purchased his master’s house, and established schools for freed people.

 “History is not the past.
 It is the present.
 We carry Black American history with us.
 We are Black American history.”